kkomelin/susyboot/README.md

 Note
 ---
 It is not a pixel-perfect replacement because of the differences in calculating gutters.
-The gutters have fixed size in Bootstrap (15px).
+The gutters have fixed size in Bootstrap (30px by default).
 In Susy, they are calculated dynamically.

 Features
 ---